Did You Know?: Bank of England Founded by Pirate Gold

 The Bank of England (sometimes abbreviated simply as BOE) could probably claim the title of most prestigious central bank in the world with little argument.
 It has been in operation for over 300 years, founded in 1694.
 Few outsiders may realize that the bank began, and spent most of its history, as a private corporation.

 This begs some interesting questions.
 How was it founded?
 By whom?
 The answers are quite surprising.
-What isn't surprising is the fact that gold is at the center of this story.
+What isn't surprising is the fact that gold is at the center of this story—much like how gold continues to serve as a cornerstone of monetary systems and investment portfolios today.

 Humble Beginnings Lead to Big Payoffs